-The Apex Corporation, a Virginia-based company that specialized in asbestos brakes, faced a multitude of mesothelioma lawsuits for many years.
-After several decades, the company closed its doors in the late 1970s, but their sheer amount of asbestos-related claims resulted in the company losing millions to plaintiffs who were negligently injured.
+The Apex Corporation, a Virginia-based company that specialized in asbestos brakes, has faced a multitude of mesothelioma lawsuits over many years.
+The company eventually closed its doors in the late 1970s, but their sheer amount of asbestos-related claims resulted in the company losing millions to plaintiffs who were negligently injured.

 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 History of The Apex Corporation

-Established in 1928, the Apex Corporation originally started out as the American Brake Shoe and Foundry.
+Established in 1928, the Apex Corporation originally began as the American Brake Shoe and Foundry.
 In addition to manufacturing asbestos brakes, the company produced wheels for railroad cars and hydraulic systems for vessels and planes.

 In 1968, Illinois Central Industries Inc. purchased Apex, and 10 years later, merged it with the Pneumo Corporation, creating the Pneumo Abex Corporation.

 Almost every product that Apex manufactured contained asbestos.
-In fact, they continued to use asbestos until their doors closed in 1978.
-Consequently, thousands of people began developing asbestos-related illnesses, and an influx of mesothelioma lawsuits followed.
+The company continued to use asbestos until its doors closed in 1978.
+Consequently, people began developing asbestos-related illnesses, and an influx of mesothelioma lawsuits followed.